taanya-d/Festive-Campaign-Analysis/README.md

-# SQL_PYTHON_Data_Analysis_Project-on-Diwali_Sales
+# Festive_Campaign_Analysis
 "Our data analysis project on Diwali sales provides valuable insights into customer behavior and sales performance during this festive season.
-Through thorough analysis of the dataset, we have uncovered patterns in product categories that drive the highest sales, enabling targeted marketing strategies for future Diwali campaigns."
+Through thorough dataset analysis, we have uncovered patterns in product categories that drive the highest sales, enabling targeted marketing strategies for future Diwali campaigns."

 # DATA ANALYSIS USING SQL
 To perform a thorough analysis of the dataset using SQL, we can divide it into four levels: easy, intermediate, hard, and advanced.
 Each level will consist of 4-5 questions to explore different aspects of the data.